locize/blog/source/_posts/gatsby-i18n.md

 The `Link` component exported from `gatsby-plugin-react-i18next`automatically links to the correct language.
 <br />
-The `Link` component is identical to Gatsby Link component except that you can provide additional language prop to create a link to a page with different language.
+The `Link` component is identical to Gatsby Link component except that you can provide an additional language prop to create a link to a page with a different language.

 ## Interpolation and Pluralization <a name="interpolation-pluralization"></a>